JuliaRegistries/General/README.md

  - Manually, in the General edit the repo URL in package's `Package.toml` file (e.g [E/Example/Package.toml](https://github.com/JuliaRegistries/General/blob/master/E/Example/Package.toml#L3))

 Technically if you skip the second step things will keep working, because GitHub will redirect;
 but it is best practice.
+For this reason, when you try to register a new release, the Julia Registrator will complain if the second step is skipped.

 #### Where do I report a problem with a package in the General registry?